Course Design & Instructional Materials

 - OSPI's Special Education Resource Library-Provides information and resources about state and school district responsibilities for providing specialized instructional materials on behalf of students with disabilities.

 Open Educational Resources in the Classroom

-OER are teaching and learning materials that are freely available that can be downloaded, edited and shared to better serve all students.
-OER include all kinds of content such as textbooks, lesson plans, assignments, games, and other educational materials.
+OER are teaching and learning materials that are freely available that can be downloaded, edited, and shared to better serve all students.
+OER includes all kinds of content such as textbooks, lesson plans, assignments, games, and other educational materials.